kailash-manasarovar/statement/docs/timeline/2024/august.md

 - There was a doctor from the hospital at the class before mine when they gave me rhabdo.
 - I suspect this is also a warning to me because that last week I lived in my apartment in Dénia, sorry porn studio, I was being seriously poisoned.
 - In fact, [they tried to murder me that week](october.md#serious-poisoning-with-intent-to-harm-or-kill) by poisoning my water, food, toiletries, everything.
-- They had also doused all my belongings in pesticides while I was away in Fatima.
+- They had also doused all my belongings in pesticides while I was away in Fátima.
 - The hacker says sorry again in a similar way, in July 2025, as I'm writing to Moorfields Eye Hospital to report deteriorating peripheral vision.

 ![Hacker says sorry](../../content/images/hacker-says-sorry.jpg)